Aristocracy of Norway: Extinction

 The native aristocracy was reduced during the last part of the Late Medieval Age, but not as much as previously believed.
 Several factors may explain this.

-It was a common misunderstanding that Noble status was only transmitted through sons, while in reality, Noble status was inherited according to the specifications in each single Patent of Nobility which in a great number of Patents of Nobility included all descendants, through both female and male lineage, thus the lack of men did not lead to Noble families’ extinction, but were in a large number of cases instead carried on through their daughters.
+It was a common misunderstanding that noble status was only transmitted through sons, while in reality, noble status was inherited according to the specifications in each single patent of nobility which in a great number of patents of nobility included all descendants, through both female and male lineage, thus the lack of men did not lead to noble families’ extinction, but were in a large number of cases instead carried on through their daughters.

-This precaution was put in place as seen in most of the earliest Patents of Nobility issued in Norway by king Eric of Pommerania, and later re-introduced by those kings who wished to ensure their descendants never ran out of out of Nobles to defend them.
+This precaution was put in place as seen in most of the earliest patents of nobility issued in Norway by King Eric of Pommerania, and later re-introduced by those kings who wished to ensure their descendants never ran out of nobles to defend them.
 Since noblemen as warriors were exposed to greater risks than the population in general and therefore died in a young age and often without issue.
-Thus, by including all descendants through both male and female lines, those of the kings who regularly incorporated the descendants through female lines, had the foresight to ensure the continuous birth of new Nobles to defend their descendants as future kings.
+Thus, by including all descendants through both male and female lines, those of the kings who regularly incorporated the descendants through female lines, had the foresight to ensure the continuous birth of new nobles to defend their descendants as future kings.

-For a brief period (after 1581 and 1582) unequal marriages could lead to the loss of noble status, noble estates, and similar, but only for those families who had received their Patents after 1581 and 1582 as the king specifically refused to reduce any of the rights granted to older noble families by his predecessors.
-In an application to the King in 1591, the nobility requested that since it ‘[...] often [happens] that noblemen here in Norway marry unfree women, and their children inherit his estate, [...] which is the nobility to reduction and shame [...]’, their children should not inherit noble status or noble estate.
+For a brief period (after 1581 and 1582) unequal marriages could lead to the loss of noble status, noble estates, and similar, but only for those families who had received their patents after 1581 and 1582 as the king specifically refused to reduce any of the rights granted to older noble families by his predecessors.
+In an application to the king in 1591, the nobility requested that since it ‘[...] often [happens] that noblemen here in Norway marry unfree women, and their children inherit his estate, [...] which is a reduction and shame to the nobility [...]’, their children should not inherit noble status or noble estate.